zurück

 1776 Member of the “Marchio-Badensis Societas Latina”, a society for the cultivation of Latin.
 Hebel delivers four Latin speeches and receives the prize of 25 guilders donated by Hereditary Prince Karl Ludwig.
 The topics: “The distrust that can easily arise from an unhappy fate”; “Creative joy and cheerfulness as a sign of a young man's good disposition”; “Sources and principles of truth”; “Comparison of Caesar with Augustus”.

 1778 March.
-Final examination with public disputation and a sermon. - Begins studying theology at the University of Erlangen.
-Hebel records the stages of his journey there in his father's pocket book, which he had kept since 1753.
-Hebel also keeps a register as a student.
+Final examination with public defence and a sermon. — Commencement of theological studies at the University of Erlangen.
+Hebel records the stages of his journey there, as he had done for all his other journeys for a long time, in his father's pocketbook, which his father had kept since 1753.
+In addition, Hebel keeps an autograph book as a student.

 1780 Spring.
 Returns to Karlsruhe after four semesters.
 Preparation for the exams.
 September, public disputation and examinations.
 November 24.
 Accepted as one of the “Candidati ministerii ecclesiastici” - candidates for the parish ministry.
 Hebel remains without a position, however.